UBC-Thunderbots/Software/docs/getting-started.md

 ### Installing CLion

 CLion is our main IDE for editing our C/C++ code.
-It is designed to work with our build system, `bazel`, and has all the great features of an IDE such as code completion, syntax highlighting etc. We **strongly** recommend installing CLion and using it for development.
+It is designed to work with our build system, `bazel`, and has all the great features of an IDE such as code completion, syntax highlighting etc. If you are running Software on an ultrabook or a virtual machine, see [Installing VSCode](#installing-vscode) for a less resource intensive option.

 #### Getting your Student License